yakir1991/gr-lora_sdr/doc/README.md

 - **Modular block structure** – each component is an independent module with its own tests.
 This contrasts with gr-lora_sdr’s monolithic GNU Radio flowgraph where blocks are primarily exercised within the full pipeline.
-- **Simplified build system** – the framework uses only CMake and CTest instead of GNU Radio’s out‑of‑tree module infrastructure, resulting in a quicker setup and easier CI integration.
+- **Simplified build system** – lora_lite uses only CMake and CTest instead of GNU Radio’s out‑of‑tree module infrastructure, resulting in a quicker setup and easier CI integration.
 - **Current limitations** – the focus on self‑contained modules means features such as real‑time streaming and hardware radio drivers, present in gr-lora_sdr, are not yet exposed.

+## Repository Layout

+- `lora_lite/` – core modular library and tests
+- `legacy_gr_lora_sdr/` – archived GNU Radio implementation kept for reference

 ## Installation and Build
 ### Prerequisites